sararasmussn/2020Fall_projects/README.md

 Service quality measures:
 - Number of people who waited for a computer
-- How long patrons waited for a computer (min, mean, max)
+- How long patrons waited for a computer
 - Number of people who departed because the wait was too long

-Bibliography:
+## Bibliography
-Please see my bibliography.md for citations and project data sources.
+Please see bibliography.md for citations and project data sources.

-(1) Why simulate this, rather than conduct an analysis of historical trends?
-There is not enough open data available on this topic to do so.
-The data is patchy, and possibly not even collected, by some libraries.
-However, I hope the little data available can help enrich this simulation.
+## Requirements
+- python 3.7.3
+- numpy 1.16.4
+- matplotlib 3.1.0
+- pandas 0.24.2